Midterm Support

 - The Communication Center is available for coaching on class-related, professional, and personal communication skills.

-- The Math Tutoring Center provides general help for freshman and sophomore math classes.
+- The Math Tutoring Center provides peer tutoring for multiple math courses, prioritizing 100-200 level courses.

 Mason’s Counseling and Psychological Services office provides professional counseling services to students dealing with anxiety, depression, grief, and more.
 CAPS’ programs are designed to help students navigate challenges impacting their personal and academic lives.
 TimelyCare is also available, as a free virtual mental health resource for Mason students.